 How far are we talking?
 1hr by car or train.

 Anywhere good to eat and drink?
 Crockers has two chef’s tables (one Modern British, one pan-Asian) that have received a nod from Michelin, as well as a more relaxed grill restaurant.
-Also highly rated is the Bistro at the Boathouse, with daily bottomless brunch and a riverside terrace.
+Also highly rated is the Bistro at the Boathouse, for all day dining on a riverside terrace.

 What if I want to stay?
-Upstairs at Crockers you’ll find The Quarters, a set of beautiful rooms with claw-foot baths and minibars stocked with pre-made from the bar downstairs.
-They’re available to book as part of a package where you’ll be treated to sparkling wine on arrival, a Chef’s Table experience for two and a three-course Chef’s Table breakfast the next morning for £400 (for two people).
-Henley’s Hotel du Vin (£110+) is housed in a 17th century brewery and has a festoon-lit courtyard for dinner and drinks.
+Henley’s Hotel du Vin (£119+) is housed in a 17th century brewery and has a festoon-lit courtyard for dinner and drinks.
+And upstairs at Crockers you’ll find The Quarters, a set of beautiful rooms with claw-foot baths and minibars stocked with pre-made cocktails from the bar downstairs.
+They’re available to book as part of a package where you’ll be treated to sparkling wine on arrival, a Chef’s Table experience for two and a three-course Chef’s Table breakfast the next morning for £450 (for two people).

 Scotney Castle | David Aiken, Flickr